- What we collect

-The National Library of Australia’s approach to digitisation of its collections is described in its Collection Digitisation Policy.
+The National Library’s approach to digitisation of its collections is described in its Collection Digitisation Policy.
 The policy outlines the Library’s strategy on managing its digital collections and providing access to them.
 The guiding principles for the processes involved in digitisation are also described.

-As of 30 June 2012, a total of 189,013 collection items (consisting of 624,910 images) have been digitised.
-This includes pictorial material, maps, printed music, manuscripts, and selected books and serials.
+As of June 2019, a total of 5,508,008 images have been digitised.
+This includes pictorial material, maps, printed music, manuscripts, books and serials.
 The table below illustrates the breakdown of the Library’s digital collections.

 National Library of Australia